Dom Hamel: New York Mets

-Texas Rangers
+New York Yankees

 On September 20, 2025, Hamel was claimed off waivers by the Baltimore Orioles.
 Hamel did not appear for the organization before he was designated for assignment on September 25, when the team acquired Carson Ragsdale.
 On September 27, Hamel was claimed off waivers by the Texas Rangers.

+On January 20, 2026, Hamel was designated for assignment by the Rangers following the signing of Jakob Junis.
+On January 27, Hamel was claimed off waivers by the New York Yankees.
+He was designated for assignment by the Yankees on February 4.
+Hamel cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on February 9.